Amsterdam/vergunningcheck/CONTRIBUTING.md

 - STTR-builder; the tool used to build IMTR-files
 - check; the activity of checking whether you need a permit (see permit)
 - visitor; the person performing a check
-- checker; the tool itself (including an intro page, register lookups, a set of questions and a conclusion)
+- checker; the tool itself (including an intro page, register lookups, a set of questions and an outcome)

 ## Commiting